When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Setup

 \textbf{LLMs Selection.} Table~\ref{tab:llms} shows the selected LLMs.
 These LLMs are selected based on three key criteria: \emph{state-of-the-art performance in code tasks}, \emph{service availability and stability}, and \emph{diversity in model scale and architectures}.
 All selected LLMs, which are released since 2024, demonstrate superior performance on standardized code generation benchmarks (e.g., HumanEval and MBPP)~\cite{liu2024deepseek, xia2024top}.
 Due to experimental constraints, we limit our selection to models with stable API services, ensuring reproducibility.
 Our selection includes both general LLMs and specialized code models.
 The parameter scale variation is deliberately considered, exemplified by the contrast between lightweight GPT-4o mini and its full-scale counterpart.

 \textbf{Program Languages Selection.} We establish Java, PHP, and C/C++ as source languages, with Python, Go, and Rust as targets.
 The translation experiments focus on five strategically selected pairs: Java-to-Python, Java-to-Go, PHP-to-Python, PHP-to-Go, and C/C++-to-Rust.
 The Java/PHP to Python/Go combinations represent prevalent language migration scenarios in web application development\cite{javatogoVivek, javatopyYMC,phptogoRisbin}, with substantial coverage of CWE vulnerabilities\cite{whitesource}.
 The C/C++-to-Rust pair embodies a security paradigm shift in systems programming\cite{LinuxKerneltoRust}, featuring abundant memory-related CWE samples.
-These five language pairs collectively provide comprehensive coverage of security-centric translation scenarios.
+These six language pairs collectively provide comprehensive coverage of security-centric translation scenarios.

-\textbf{Translation Setup.} Building upon \toolname's 720 code samples, we design 1,200 translation tasks for each subject LLM using a baseline prompt template without any enhancements.
+\textbf{Translation Setup.} Building upon our collected security-centric code corpus of 720 samples, we design 1,200 translation tasks for each subject LLM using a baseline prompt template without any enhancements.
 Each prompt contains: (1) natural language instructions for the translation task; (2) source language; (3) target language and (4) the complete source code to be translated.
 For file-level code translation in security contexts, we incorporate necessary constraints in the prompts to ensure basic translation quality while avoiding task-specific guidance.

 All translation tasks are executed through official model APIs with the following unified configuration: \begin{itemize}[leftmargin=*] \item Temperature: Fixed at 0 to eliminate output randomness \item Max tokens: Set to 8,192 to accommodate complete prompt \item Top-p: Fixed at 1 to maintain full candidate distribution \end{itemize}